 When Is The Immigration Office Open?

-Pai's immigration office does not open Monday to Friday like most immigration offices.
-If you are looking to extend a Thai Tourist Visa in Pai, you can only do so on the 1st and 3rd Wednesday of every month between 10 & 4 pm.
-Even at that, dates can be subject to change from time to time.
+Pai’s immigration office is now open every working day from 8:30 until 16:00.
+If you are looking to extend a Thai Tourist Visa in Pai, you are in better look now then prior September 2019 when it only opened on the 1st and 3rd Wednesday of every month between 10 & 4 pm.

 What To Bring For A Thai Visa Extension?